If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.

 Is it possible to add an item description that cashiers can see at the register?

-No. An item’s Name, or button layout nickname, is its sole identifier at the register.
+No. An item’s Name or its nickname on the register button layout is its sole identifier at the register.
 Items do not have additional fields for including descriptions.

 How do I delete an item?

 From the Items List, select an item and click the red ‘Delete’ link.
 Please be aware that if a deleted item is re-added later, labels printed for the original item must be re-printed.
 Deleted items appear on sales reports, but do not appear on certain other reports.
 Visit our Inventory FAQ to learn which reports are not supported.